7 Best IT Certs to Study for From Home

 Network+ sets you up for future growth, comprising a core element of 5 out of the 12 CompTIA stackable certifications.

-- How long does it take to complete the training: 20 hours.
-You'll need to dedicate a full 20 hours to complete the CBT Nuggets training course.
+How long does completing the CompTIA Network+ (N10-008) training take?
+20 hours.
+You'll need to dedicate 20 hours to complete the CBT Nuggets training course.
 The information covered here is foundational to all networks, so the more in-depth your background in IT is, the easier the material will be, and the more consistently you can work through it.

-- How long does it take to complete practice exams: Expect to take at least two practice exams even if you're an experienced IT pro.
+How long does completing practice exams for CompTIA Network+ (N10-008) take?
+Expect to take at least two practice exams even if you're an experienced IT pro.
 You want to ensure that you feel comfortable with the material and have identified any informational gaps.
-If you're new to IT and are pursuing this as one of your first certifications, taking three to four tests would be wise.
-These can be accomplished within a week, including allocating some time for additional material review.
+Taking three to four tests would be wise if you're new to IT and are pursuing this as one of your first certifications.
+These can be accomplished within a week, including allocating time for additional material review.

 CompTIA Network+ is one of the most widely recognized certifications in IT and forms a solid foundation for new or aspiring tech professionals.
 Rather than setting you apart, Network+ should be viewed as a milestone that gets you in the door.
-In other words, if you don't have one, you should probably have a solid IT background that's affirmed in other ways to ensure you're on the same footing with your peers.
+In other words, if you don't have one, you should have a solid IT background that's affirmed in other ways to ensure you're on the same footing as your peers.

-6. CompTIA A+ (220-1001 & 220-1002)
+5. CompTIA A+ (220-1101 & 220-1102)

-Unlike most certifications, two exams are required here: Core 1 (Exam 220-1001) and Core 2 (Exam 220-1002).
+Unlike most certifications, two exams are required here: Core 1 (Exam 220-1101) and Core 2 (Exam 220-1102).
 The former can be roughly characterized as more hardware-centric with a higher emphasis on infrastructure, while the latter focuses more on software and operating systems.

 The three CompTIA certs on our list form the CompTIA Secure Infrastructure Specialist (CSIS) stackable certification.
 Having all three on your resume affirms that you have a rock-solid foundation in IT infrastructure, drastically increasing your hiring potential.

-7. Cisco CCT Data Center (010-151)
+6. Cisco CCT Data Center (010-151)

 With the rapid advancement of cloud computing, it's easy to forget that on-prem data centers aren't going anywhere and are still preferred for many applications.
-The CCT Data Center 010-151 certification validates a technician's ability to install and replace hardware components as well as install, configure, backup, and restore software on various Cisco products.
+The CCT Data Center 010-151 certification validates a technician's ability to install and replace hardware components, as well as install, configure, backup, and restore software on various Cisco products.